 * Lefebvre, H, (2014), Vers une achitecture de la jouissance, Minneapolis: Minnesota University Press

-Darko Radović, Professor of Architecture and Urban Design at Keio University, has taught, researched and practised architecture and urbanism in Europe, Australia and Asia.
-At Keio, Darko heads an Architecture and Urban Design Research Laboratory co+labo.
+Darko Radović, professor emeritus at Keio University, has taught, researched and practised architecture and urbanism in Europe, Australia and Asia.
+At Keio, Darko headed an Architecture and Urban Design Research Laboratory co+labo from 2009 to 2021.

 Darko’s work focuses at the nexus between environmental and cultural sustainability and situations in which architecture and urban design overlap, where social starts to acquire physical form.
 His coordinated investigations of the concepts of urbanity and sustainable development focus on culturally and environmentally diverse contexts which expose difference and offer encounter with the Other.
 He argues that neither the path of ecological nor that of cultural sustainability can be undertaken separately, and indeed that there is no viable future harmonious synthesis.

 Her research interests focus on urban requalification and the transformation of creative milieu.
 Her passion for cities also finds its expression in creative work.
-Davisi explores the sketch & script as mean of knowing and the production of knowledge and argues for the importance of artistic sensibility in the investigation of the urban.
+Davisi explores "sketch & script" as mean of knowing and the production of knowledge and argues for the importance of artistic sensibility in the investigation of the urban.
 She had her solo exhibitions in Japan, Italy, Croatia and Slovenia.